pytorch/pytorch/docs/source/data.rst

 See :class:`~torch.utils.data.IterableDataset` for more details.

-.. note:: When using an :class:`~torch.utils.data.IterableDataset` with
+.. note:: When using a :class:`~torch.utils.data.IterableDataset` with
           `multi-process data loading <Multi-process data loading_>`_.
 The same dataset object is replicated on each worker process, and thus the replicas must be configured differently to avoid duplicated data.
 See